The A Word: Series 3 (2020)

-Broadcast and reception
+Release

 BBC One began airing the first six-part series in a Tuesday 9pm slot, replacing Happy Valley, on 22 March 2016.
 SundanceTV acquired rights for broadcasting the show in America, and it premiered there on 13 July 2016.
 A second series began in the UK on 7 November 2017 remaining in its Tuesday 9pm slot.
 A third series was filmed in May 2019 and the entire series was released on BBC iPlayer on 5 May 2020.
 On the same day it also began broadcasting in its usual weekly slot on BBC One.
 BBC First airs the series in Australia.
 Disney+ picked up the programme for all three series across all of Europe, except the UK.

+Reception

+Audience viewership

 Overnight figures revealed the first episode was watched by 4.7 million viewers and had a 23% share of the audience.
 BARB later reported a consolidated figure of 5.91 million.
 Reaction to the first episode was mostly positive among viewers.
 Many people have praised the show on social media, partly for the quality of the acting but also for the way it dealt with the subject of autism.

+Critical response

+On review aggregator Rotten Tomatoes, the first series holds a 75% "Certified Fresh" score, based on 20 critics with an average rating of 5.9/10.
+The website's critics consensus reads, "The A Word overcomes an uneven start to offer a thoughtful, warm-hearted look at the engagingly messy lives of its protagonists – and a glimpse of challenges too rarely seen or discussed on television."
+On Metacritic, which uses a weighted average, the first season holds a score of 76/100 based on 12 critics, indicating "generally favorable reviews".

+The second series holds a 93% "Fresh" score on Rotten Tomatoes, based on 14 critics with an average rating of 7.5/10.
+The website's critics consensus reads, "The A Word's second season expands its scope beyond the series' inciting diagnosis and blossoms into a thoughtful and warm view on the dynamics of family, while also candidly addressing the realities of raising a child with autism."

+For the third series, 100% of nine critic reviews on Rotten Tomatoes gave the film a positive review, with an average rating of 8.2/10.